-NEC Article 430 - Motor feeder short-circuit and ground-fault protection; motor disconnecting means; motor branch-circuit, short-circuit and ground-fault protection; motor circuit conductor; motor controller; motor control circuits; motor overload protection; thermal protection; secondary controller; secondary conductors; and secondary resistors.
+NEC Article 430 - Motor feeder short-circuit and ground fault protection; motor disconnecting means; and motor branch circuit, short-circuit and ground-fault protection.

-NEC Article 440 - Code Section applying to sizing the conductor and protection to central electric space heating equipment; sizing the circuit conductors and protection for a five-horsepower motor used as a blower; the differences in the rules between motors and air conditioning when installing a disconnecting means; sizing the circuit protection device and conductors to an individual air conditioning unit; and testing laboratories' requirements for short-circuit and ground-fault protection and the requirements for air conditioners.
+NEC Article 440 - Code section applying to sizing the conductor and protection to central electric space heating equipment; sizing the circuit conductors and protection for a five-horsepower motor used as a blower; and the differences in the rules between motors and air conditioning when installing a disconnecting means.